flyingmachine/brave-clojure-web/content/functional-programming.md

 # Functional Programming

-In this chapter, you'll begin to take your concrete experience with functions and data structures and integrate it in a new mindset, the functional programming mindset.
-By the end of this chapter, you'll have learned:
+So far, you've focused on familiarizing yourself with the tools that Clojure provides: immutable data structures, functions, abstractions, and so on.
+In this chapter, you'll begin learning how to think about your programming tasks in a way that makes the best use of those tools.
+You'll begin integrating your experience into a new mindset, the functional programming mindset.

--   What pure functions are and why they're important
--   Why immutability matters
--   How to transform immutable values
--   How disentangling data and functions gives you more power and flexibility
--   Why it's powerful to program to a small set of data abstractions
+The core concepts you'll learn include: what pure functions are and why they're useful; how to work with immutable data structures and why they're superior to their mutable cousins; how disentangling data and functions gives you more power and flexibility, and why it's powerful to program to a small set of data abstractions.
 The result of shoving all this knowledge into your brain matter is that you'll have an entirely new approach to problem solving!

+After going over these topics you'll put everything you've learned to use in order to write a terminal-based game based on an ancient mystic mind-training device which can now be found in Cracker Barrel restaurants across America: Peg Thing!

 ## Pure Functions, What and Why